 One good way to check whether it’s time to water is to check the moisture of the soil.
 The top inch of the soil needs to feel dry before you can water again.
 If you are unsure how much and how often to water in the beginning, it’s always better to underwater and increase watering as needed.
 Pay attention to how your plant looks and you can adjust watering accordingly.

-There are also tools you can use to help you check the moisture in the soil and in the room.
+There are also tools you can use to help you check the moisture in the soil and in the room such as moisture meters and hygrometers.
 Please click on my resource page for ideas.

 String of Pearls can also Shrivel from Sunburn or Sun Damage